-American Express is best known as a charge card and credit card issuer, but the company also offers other products and services, including travel booking and planning using Amex Travel.
+American Express is best known as a credit card issuer, but the company also offers other products and services, including travel booking and planning using Amex Travel.

 While American Express Travel is available for anyone (not just cardmembers), holding an Amex card can definitely help you get extra value when using the program.

 Here’s a look at what Amex Travel is, what services it provides, what the cost to use, the best ways to use it, and when it’s worth using!

 Table of contents

 - Booking Flights With Amex Travel

 - Flights+Hotel Packages